 Plus, you can only start that hike IF you get on the boat tour, which itself also cost us $65 Canadian dollars per person.
 So if you plan to really do this hike:

 So keep this in mind as I did not see this info on the sites I was researching.

-You need to reserve your hike many weeks in advance and basically prove that you’re a competent hiker who understands directions, compasses, how to survive, how to navigate and all those other sorts of things, including how to deal with wildlife, particularly the mass amounts of moose that live there (they are very dangerous).
+And all those other sorts of things, including how to deal with wildlife, particularly the mass amounts of moose that live there (they are very dangerous).

 Now going alone has it’s own set of fees involved, and I don’t know the specific numbers but keep in mind that you do need to experienced to do the hike, without a guide.